jordanisaacs/privatebox/README.md

 assert_eq!(&message, b"secret data");
 ```

-See the *placeholder for docs* for examples and more information.
+See the docs for examples and more information.

 ## PrivateBox Container